National Park Service LogoU.S. Department of the InteriorNational Park ServiceNational Park Service

 Please do not feed any wildlife

 Be sure to join us for a Ranger Guided walk or talk to get the most out of your visit to Bandelier.
-Guided tours of the Main Loop Trail are offered almost everyday in summer.
-Evening campfire programs are offered on weekends in the summer.
-The popular Nightwalk, a silent walk in the the darkness of Frijoles Canyon, is offered once a week in the Summer; contact the Visitor Center for reservations.
+Guided tours of the Main (Pueblo) Loop Trail are offered almost everyday in summer.
+Evening campfire programs and night sky programs are offered in the summer.